greaterthan/aws-deploy/NOTES.md

 # Notes

 ## TODO
-* Set nginx to redirect to puma on port 3000
-* Save /etc/nginx/nginx.conf and the custom site file
+* Load the frontend on the site as well

 ## SSH config